 Damage to the thoracic (middle) spine can cause paraplegia, loss of abdominal muscle control and movement, and loss of manual dexterity.
 Less severe damage to this area can cause restricted movement and discomfort.

 Injuries to the lumbar and sacral (lower) parts of the spine can cause loss of movement to the legs or loss of control of leg muscles, loss of sexual function, and loss of bladder control.
-Even minor injuries to this area may cause a person to be bound to a wheelchair for life.
+Even minor injuries to this area may cause a person to use a wheelchair for life.

 Most people that have a spinal injury usually have to endure extended amounts of time in recovery.
-Extensive therapy and medical treatments will be required for the person to make any type of recovery from the accident.
-It is the duty of the responsible party to make sure that these expenses are covered.
+Extensive therapy and medical treatments will be required for you to recover from the accident.
+The responsible party must make sure that these expenses are covered.

-In addition to these medical expenses, it is also the duty of the responsible party to pay compensation for the financial losses the injured party incurred as a result of the accident.
-This includes loss of current and possibly future income, loss of retirement benefits, and possibly other losses that the injured party suffered.
+In addition to these medical expenses, the responsible party must also pay compensation for the financial losses you have incurred due to the accident.
+This includes loss of current and possibly future income, retirement benefits, and other losses you have suffered.

-Insurance companies are often aggressive when it comes to closing spinal cord injury cases.
-They know from experience that these injuries can be very complicated and the try to close it fast to save their company money.
-Your attorney will be just as aggressive to protect your rights as a victim and make sure that you receive the compensation that you are entitled to under Nevada law.
-It is very important to have legal representation from the time the injury occurred to ensure that your rights remain protected.
+Insurance companies are often aggressive regarding closing spinal cord injury cases.
+They know from experience that these injuries can be very complicated, and they try to close them fast to save their company money.
+Your attorney will be just as aggressive in protecting your rights as a victim and ensure you receive the compensation you are entitled to under Nevada law.
+It is essential to have legal representation from when the injury occurred to ensure your rights remain protected.